aljedaxi/zettel/pages/business.md

 #### the Department melds techne ; the tools of the department should facilitate these syntheses
 ### if you start your business by reformatting the problems of the most sophisticated agents in the problem space, you can leverage their existing techne
 ### flows of techne
+## the form of the businessman is functionally equivalent to the form of the conman: the difference is what they're peddling